Best Known For

 Answer questions and see how you rank against other players.Play Now

 Althea Gibson was born in South Carolina on August 25, 1927.
 At an early age, she developed a love of sport.
 Her great talent was in tennis, but in the 1950s, most tournaments were closed to African-Americans.
 Gibson kept playing (and winning) until her skills could no longer be denied, and became the first African American to play at Wimbledon.

 "I have never regarded myself as a crusader.
 I don't consciously beat the drums for any cause, not even the negro in the United States."

 "People thought I was ruthless, which I was.
 I didn't give a darn who was on the other side of the net.
 I'd knock you down if you got in my way."

-Althea Neale Gibson, born on August 25, 1927, in Silver City, South Carolina, blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s and becoming the game's first black champion.
+Athlete Althea Neale Gibson was born on August 25, 1927, in Silver, South Carolina.
+Gibson blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s and becoming the game's first black champion.

 In 1955, Gibson and her game were sponsored by the United States Lawn Tennis Association, which sent her around the world on a State Department tour that saw her compete in places like India, Pakistan, and Burma.
 Measuring 5-feet 11-inches, and possessing superb power and athletic skill, Gibson seemed destined for bigger victories.
 In 1956, it all came together when she won the French Open.
 Wimbledon and U.S. Open titles followed in 1957 and 1958.
 In all, Gibson powered her way to 56 singles and doubles championships before turning pro in 1959.